mounaiban/slowcomb/README.rst

    workflow.
 While detailed performance studies have not been conducted at this stage, the rate of operations is expected to be significantly inferior to alternatives (and competitors!).

-   * This is due to the fact that combinatorial operations in this library are multi-stage processes that involve rebuilding every combinatorial result.
-This involves multiple memory accesses per result.

-   * A fast library is one that can derive combinatorial results with a minimum of memory accesses.

 3. The combinatorial process is a space-critical part of your workflow.
    Despite efforts in attempting to minimise memory use, the addressability features will always incur a memory overhead.